lilyhanhub/Pewlett-Hackard-Analysis/README.md

 FROM unique_titles;`
 ![positions_to_be_filled](Data/positions_to_be_filled.png)

-Number of qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees:
+Number of qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees.

 `SELECT COUNT(emp_no) AS total_mentors
 FROM mentorship_eligibility;`

 ![total_mentors](Data/total_mentors.png)

 ## Resources